Download PDF file

 Obituaries: Posthumous biography of a known researcher on marine science.

 Manuscripts can be written in Spanish or English.
+The format is based according to the CBE Manual for Authors, Editors, and Publishers (6th ed, 1994), together with the Chilean Standards (Normas Chilenas) of the Instituto Nacional de Normalización for documentation and bibliographic references (NCh 1143.Of.1999 ISO 690) and electronic documents or parts of them (NCh 1143/2 Of.
+2003 / ISO 690-2).
 The latest edition of the Diccionario de la Lengua Española, of the Real Academia Española and its electronic version (www.rae.es) is used as guideline for Spanish written papers and the Simon & Schuster International English-Spanish Dictionary is used as guide for English.
-Authors whose native language is not English are strongly recommended to be assisted by a professional scientific translator or by a native English speaking colleague for revising their manuscript before submission.
+It is strongly recommended to authors whose native language is not English, consult with a qualified professional in scientific English.

 The International System of Units (SI) and its symbols must be used wherever possible.